Why study medicine at the University of Zagreb School of Medicine?

 For those of you who have done the first year of Medical School in France, the administration of Zagreb Medical School is aware of the particularities of the French system.
 According to the marks you obtained at the first year contest in France, and your classification, it is possible that you may be exempted from some courses, so the time you spent studying in France will not be lost.
 For this, it is important for you to have a good knowledge of English, and to have obtained passing grades in Biology, Biochemistry, Physics, Anatomy, Histology and Embryology.
 Each individual application will be studied in detail.

 Croatia has signed the Bologna convention, which means that the medical studies here are harmonised with the medical studies of the EU countries.
-Croatia itself is expected to join the European Union in the near future, after which doctors will be able to move freely from Croatia back to France.
+Croatia has been a member of European Union since 2013, so the doctors are able to move freely from Croatia back to France.
 The medical knowledge learned in Zagreb is of course universal, and many students here are already preparing the USMLE, the ECN and other foreign exams.

 Aux futurs étudiants français: